remy/nexus/content/index.md

 4. Type a URL into the "reference" field.
 5. Click "Open".

-Click here to jump in:
+Click here to jump in (and remember you need to double-click on links):

 <a href="/browser" class="button" target="_blank" rel="noopener">Launch WorldWideWeb</a>